-2.2 Number of Courses
+2.2 NUMBER OF COURSES

-Five courses of up to 30 ECTS credits per semester is the maximum number for a student academic load in the BA, STM, and MMF programs.
+Six courses of up to 24 ECTS credits per term is the maximum course load in the BA, STM, and MMF programs.
 If required, a language course of Latin or Greek may be added.
-Students in all programs are required normally to take the courses appointed in the Overview for a given semester.
-If a required course is not being offered, the student may choose a course from among the others being offered, including electives with the approval of the Dean, who may also request that the student take a certain course.
+Students in all programs are required normally to take the courses appointed in the Overview for a given term.
+If a required course is not being offered, the student may choose a course from among the others being offered, including electives with the approval of the program director and / or Dean, who may also request that the student take a certain course.